blackmesalab/fireguard/CROSSCOMPILE.md

-# Crosscompilation for ARMHF
+# Crosscompilation for ARMHF/ARM64

-As armhf boards (like the raspberry pi) are becoming more and more common, cheaper and more powerful, using `fireguard` on an armhf board is becoming more conveniente.
-This document explains briefly the changes necessary for crosscompiling the project on Debian/Ubuntu (the developer's platform of choice) for the armhf architecture (that supports RaspberryPi versions 2 to 4 inclusive and many other boards (like the ones from hardkernel)).
+As armhf boards (like the raspberry pi) are becoming more and more common, cheaper and more powerful, using `fireguard` on an armhf/arm64 board is becoming more convenient.
+This document explains briefly the changes necessary for crosscompiling the project on Debian/Ubuntu (the developer's platform of choice) for the armhf architecture (that supports RaspberryPi versions 2 to 3 inclusive and many other boards (like the ones from hardkernel)) and the arm64 architecture like the Raspberry Pi 4 models.

 # Local configuration